SetProtocol/set-protocol-contracts/README.md

 # Set Protocol: A Specification for Token Abstraction

 ## Contracts
 [Set Protocol](https://setprotocol.com/) is a specification for abstraction of higher order tokens on the ethereum blockchain written in the Solidity programming language.
 We use [Truffle](https://github.com/trufflesuite/truffle) as a development environment for compiling, testing, and deploying our contracts.
-See the [whitepaper](https://whitepaper.setprotocol.com) for more details about Set Protocol.
+We use Typescript  See the [whitepaper](https://whitepaper.setprotocol.com) for more details about Set Protocol.

+More details about our contract architecture and deployed contracts can also be found in our [wiki](https://docs.setprotocol.com/contracts).

 ## Contributing
-We are currently in the process of upgrading our smart contracts to extend [functionality](https://medium.com/set-protocol/set-protocol-looking-ahead-8c15837cb9f4).
-Along with our developer tools, users will be able to create, issue, redeem, and rebalance Set Tokens.
-Check back for updates as we roll out a revised whitepaper, deploy new contracts to test net, and publish our developer library: `setprotocol.js`.
-If you are interested in developing on top of Set Protocol, please ping us on [Telegram](https://t.me/joinchat/Fx8D6wyprLUlM1jMVnaRdg) for early access.
+We highly encourage participation from the community to help shape the development of Set.
+If you are interested in developing on top of Set Protocol or have any questions, please ping us on [Telegram](https://t.me/joinchat/Fx8D6wyprLUlM1jMVnaRdg).

 ## Legacy
 For legacy users, our audited V1 contracts which can be found [here](https://github.com/SetProtocol/set-protocol-contracts/releases/tag/0.2.5).